What is cashmere?

 Why Pringle Cashmere?

 Pringle of Scotland is synonymous with cashmere.
-We are proud to still make many our cashmere garments in Scotland, the home and heart of Pringle.
+We are proud to still make many of our cashmere garments in Scotland, the home and heart of Pringle.

 Our cashmere uses the finest white fibres, from the chest and the underbelly of goats found mainly in the mountain ranges of China and Tibet.
 Traditionally the goats were combed to obtain the fibres, but as shearing puts the animal under less stress, it is now the more common practice in the Inner Mongolia and Shaanxi areas where our cashmere is sourced.